Irrigation and Drainage Specialist

 - Participating in and supporting policy dialogue and advisory services and analytical and other knowledge activities in the water in agriculture sector, within the region and globally (through the Water in Agriculture Global Solutions Group).

 - At least a master’s degree or engineering degree in a discipline relevant to Water in Agriculture/Irrigation and Drainage (or in Water Resources Management with demonstrable affinity with the WiA sector)

-- A minimum of 5 years relevant professional and operational experience
+- A minimum of 5 years of relevant professional and operational experience

 - Substantive international experience working on agricultural water development.
-Work experience and good knowledge of South/Eastern Europe and Central Asia is preferable.
+Work experience and good knowledge of South/Eastern Europe and Central Asia are preferable.

 - A track record of working on irrigation and drainage projects, with specific experiences working with schemes of varying sizes and with a range of partners and contractual arrangements

 - Proven ability to work flexibly on assignments and adjust to and prioritize a variety of complex and evolving tasks; proactively seeking guidance on complex tasks or issues from senior specialists and staff

 - Strong interpersonal and team skills; ability to think strategically and to develop effective relations with clients, beneficiaries, and within the World Bank.

 - Excellent organizational, research, written, and oral presentation skills, preferably demonstrated in a track record of peer-reviewed publications and delivery of presentations in relevant international forums.